Russia accuses Norway of restricting its activities on Arctic islands

 “We do not intend to curtail our presence there.
 On the contrary, we have long-term plans for strengthening, diversifying and modernizing it,” it said.

+“The issues put forward in the letter are regularly raised by Russia and are well-known to Norwegian authorities,” the ministry said in an email to Reuters.

+“All activities in Svalbard must take place in accordance with Norwegian law,” it added, without giving further details.

-Reporting by Tom Balmforth; additional reporting by Nerijus Adomaitis; Editing by David Evans
+Reporting by Tom Balmforth; additional reporting by Nerijus Adomaitis in Oslo; Editing by David Evans